im-open/windows-service-action/README.md

 ## Prerequisites

 1. The target windows machine that will be running the service will need to have a WinRM SSL listener setup.
 This will have to be setup through a service ticket because a specifically formatted SSL certificate will need be set up in the correct certificate container.
-2. A deployment service principal will need to be created and put into the local admins group of the target server.
+2. A deployment service account will need to be created and put into the local admins group of the target server.
+This has to be done through a service desk ticket by an team.

 ## Example